SignaPay Credit Card Processing 2023: Reviews & Complaints

 Company Contract Terms

-Overall, the company’s terms are slightly less competitive than industry averages and aren’t favorable when compared with the cheapest merchant accounts.
-We therefore award SignaPay a “C” in this section.
-We also encourage merchants to check out our list of the providers of the best merchant accounts.
+SignaPay’s terms, slightly less competitive than industry averages, don’t align favorably with the cheapest merchant accounts.
+Consequently, SignaPay receives a “C” rating in this aspect.
+Merchants are encouraged to explore our list of the providers of the best merchant accounts.

 SignaPay payment gateway